victoreram/victoreram.github.io/_posts/2023-02-09-Data-Science-Dying.md

 This post isn't meant to gatekeep aspiring data scientist away from my precious profession.
 If anything, I want there to be more analytically savvy data practitioners.
 Join us!
 We need data fluency to propagate across the workforce, for analytics to be valued and be valuable.

 Just be _very_ careful on what prescription to follow, including and *especially* this one.
-The data science job market, skills in demand, and tech stack have shifted rapidly in the past few years.
-Let's first take a step back and reflect on how we got here.
+The data science job market, skills in demand, and tech stack have shifted rapidly recently and will continue to as companies look to tighten the belt in the near future.
+Before we look into the future, let's look at how we got here.

 ### The Big Oil and Big Data Boom